 Support Groups give you an opportunity to meet with others in a similar situation to share experiences, learn new ideas for skills for living with dementia and engaging in mutual problem solving.

 Support Groups generally meet monthly for about two hours at a local venue.
 They can have an informal, social focus or be more structured with an aim to educate and inform.
 The groups work to foster a friendly environment where there is laughter and camaraderie as well as learning.
 You can choose how much you talk about your own experiences and differing opinions are always encouraged.

 Who can attend?

 There are over 200 Support Groups in New South Wales and many of them are dementia specific.
 All groups welcome anyone caring for a person with dementia or family members and friends of someone with dementia.
 In some areas there are specialist groups, for example, multicultural carers, male carers and adult children of people with dementia.
-Find out if there is a Support Group near you.

 How do I get more information?

 Does your mum or dad have younger onset dementia?
 Are you looking for information on younger onset dementia and would you like to talk with other young people in similar situations?
 The Alzheimer's Australia NSW blog Younger Onset Dementia and ME is a place for young people to connect with others, to get information and helpful suggestions and a place to be listened to.
 If you would like to contribute to this blog, you must be over the age of 18, have a parent with younger onset dementia and agree to our terms and conditions.
 Email Helen for more information.